 Did you know, it is estimated that styrofoam takes more than 500 years to decompose?
-Styrofoam has been around since 1941 – but most people don’t know the the harmful effects of this petroleum based product on people and our planet.
+Styrofoam has been around since 1941 – but most people are unaware of the harmful effects this petroleum-based product has on our population and our planet.
 How can a product that is 95% air create such a detriment to people and our planet?

 Reality of Styrofoam:

-Styrofoam is made from a plastic called polystyrene – which is a petroleum based plastic.
-Styrofoam is used in a variety of ways – from food packaging to packaging fragile products.
-A 2014 National Toxicological Program report on carcinogens classified styrofoam as reasonably anticipated to be a human carcinogen – and has been linked to occurrences of leukemia and lymphoma cancer.
+Styrofoam is made from a product called polystyrene, which is a petroleum-based form of plastic.
+Styrofoam is used in a variety of ways; from food packaging to packaging fragile products.
+A 2014 National Toxicological Program report on carcinogens classified styrofoam as a product which is reasonably anticipated to be a human carcinogen – and has been linked to occurrences of leukemia and lymphoma cancer.